google/fhir-data-pipes/README.md

     Search APIs to select resources to copy, retrieves them as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
--   [**Batch mode (JDBC)**](#batch-mode-using-jdbc): This mode uses JDBC to read the contents of an OpenMRS MySQL database, retrieves those entities as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
+-   [**Batch mode (JDBC)**](#batch-mode-using-jdbc): This mode uses JDBC to read the IDs of entities in an OpenMRS MySQL database, retrieves those entities as FHIR resources, and transfers the data via FHIR APIs or Parquet files.
 -   **[Streaming mode (Debezium)](#streaming-mode-debezium)**: This mode
     continuously listens for changes to the underlying OpenMRS MySQL database using